Standardized overview articles as well as in-depth research articles

-- All articles in LME are enriched with metadata, allowing specific searches
+All articles and primary sources in LME are enriched with metadata, allowing specific searches

-- 75% of content custom written for LME, 25% consists of seminal research from De Gruyter's archives
+Approx. 75% of content are custom-written for LME, 25% consist of seminal research from De Gruyter's archives

 The new peer-reviewed reference resource Linguistic Minorities in Europe Online (LME) provides comprehensive documentation of indigenous and immigrant linguistic minorities in Europe.
 It contains a variety of content and materials:

-- In-depth research articles on various specific topics in European minority languages/linguistic minorities, including sociolinguistic, psycholinguistic, and ethnolinguistic perspectives
+In-depth research articles on specific topics regarding European minority languages/linguistic minorities, including sociolinguistic, psycholinguistic, and ethnolinguistic perspectives

-- Numerous articles include multimedia elements, such as audio, video, maps, photographs, etc.
+Numerous articles including multimedia elements, such as audios, videos, maps, photographs, etc.

 All articles in LME are enriched with metadata, allowing specific searches, such as language name, country/state/region, language family, keywords, references, linguistic examples (source, IMT gloss, translation).
-The content is heavily interlinked, so as to enable users to quickly move from the overview articles to the in-depth research articles.
-Also, LME articles link out to selected external online resources.
+The content is heavily interlinked, so as to enable users to quickly switch between overview articles, in-depth research articles, and primary sources.
+Furthermore, LME articles link out to selected external online resources.

-Approximately 75% of the content will be custom-written for LME, while the remaining 25% will consist of seminal research from De Gruyter’s and De Gruyter Mouton’s archives, carefully selected by the main editors and area editors.
+Approximately 75% of the content are custom-written for LME, 25% consist of seminal research from De Gruyter’s and De Gruyter Mouton’s archives, carefully selected by the main editors and area editors.

 Linguistic Minorities in Europe Online is co-published with the Center for Multilingualism in Society across the Lifespan (MultiLing) at the University of Oslo and edited by Lenore Grenoble (University of Chicago), Pia Lane (MultiLing, University of Oslo), and Unn Røyneland (MultiLing, University of Oslo) in collaboration with a group of expert area editors.